-Are you concerned about the quality of air in your local school?
+Are you concerned about the quality of the air in your local school?
 Learn the signs and symptoms that can indicate unhealthy air.
-Learn how to identify problems and solutions and find out what to do if an indoor air emergency occurs.
+Learn how to identify problems and find out what to do if an indoor air emergency occurs.

 2. Eliminate the source

 Once the source of air pollution is identified, take steps to eliminate or reduce it.
 This could mean removing items from the classroom like scented markers, air fresheners, and cleaning supplies.
 If removal is not an option, reduce or manage the source to improve air quality.

 Indoor air is 3-4 times more polluted than outdoor air.
 Open a door or window to draw in fresh, outdoor air to reduce indoor air pollutants.
 If the classroom is near a road or pick-up/drop-off areas, avoid opening windows and doors during high-traffic times of the day.